 April 23rd 2017

-I am not a gardener but there are a few things I have observed about the mystery Gardens.
+I am not a gardener but there are a few things I have observed about the mystery of Gardens.
 I know for instance, to have beautiful tulips and daffodils in the spring you have to plant the bulbs in the fall.
 I have done this once with success.
 Contrary to what seems reasonable to me a daffodil bulb is buried up to 6 to 8 inches deep in the soil.
 I know this because I was given very specific instructions by my father-in-law.
-I have no understanding why but he also told me put some bone meal the bottom of the hole.
+I have no understanding why but he also told me put some bone meal in the bottom of the hole.
 It’s all a mystery but in the springtime, up came the daffodils.
-Maybe this is why daffodils, lilies other spring time flowers are often considered a symbol of new life and resurrection.
+Maybe this is why daffodils, like other spring time flowers, are often considered a symbol of new life and resurrection.
 The Bible uses this metaphor as well: “unless a grain of wheat falls to the ground dies it cannot be re- born to become the stock of wheat and produced more grain.”
 Until the seed begins to fall apart and breakdowns new life cannot begin.
 All this mystery of life from the dying of the seed happens in the darkness of warm moist soil.
 It is unseen beneath the soil and inside seed.

 I would like to change the title of the sermon from “not seeing is believing” to “not seeing is faithing.”
 I wish to do this because belief and faith are different things or least I wish to make a distinction for the sake of our spiritual journeys.
-Thomas begins the story you heard the gospel of John in disbelief and he ends the story in Faithfulness.
+Thomas begins the story we read from the gospel of John in disbelief and he ends the story in Faithfulness.
 This is the last scene of the Gospel and repeats the powerful message of spiritual seeing that we find throughout the story.
 Jesus tells the blind man that he can see and tells the seeing faith leaders that they are blind.
 The wise teacher, Nicodemeus, comes to Jesus in the dark and does not understand but the simple folks follow Jesus in the light.
 The gospel writer contrasts darkness with light, blindness with sight, things of heaven with things of the Earth.
 In this final scene Jesus says: be not without faith but be faithful.
 Then he contrasts Thomas and the others having faith because they have seen and the blessing of those who have faith but haven’t seen.
 Those like us.
 These are the final words of Jesus in the Gospel.
 Chapter 21 continues the story as an add on by a transcriber at a later date.
 The original writer wants us to have faith even though we haven’t seen with our own physical eyes the risen Christ.
-That is the point of the story and it constant contrasts.
+That is the point of the story and its' constant contrasts.

 The gospel ends with a closing comment: “Now Jesus did many other signs in the presence of his disciples, which are not written in this book.
 But these are written so that you may come to have faith that Jesus is the Messiah, the Son of God, and that through faithfulness you may have life in his name.”
 I have purposely changed the translations choice of believing to Faith and faithfulness.
 It is not so much a problem in the original Greek but in English and other modern languages the word choice is significant.
 Belief implies that you hold something to be true.
 Where faith implies you trust that something is true.
 In our liturgy for making new members of this congregation we have statements of faith and we invite people to respond with “with God as my helper.”
 The question is not “do you believe” but “do you have faith.”
 We are not seeking proof of belief or of transformation.
 We don’t need to see to have faith in each other or in God.
 Faith doesn’t ask for proof.
 As we make a commitment to one another, the faith we seek in each other, we hold with God’s help.
 The gospel provides us with a written witness to the signs to give us faith.
 The invitation is that we too know of signs to give faith in our own lives in our own world.
 We have faith with God as or helper.